TomLXXVI/pypv/README.md

 # pypv
-This repository contains the project files written in Python with PyCharm IDE for PV system design & analysis.
+This repository contains the project folder written in Python with PyCharm IDE for PV system design & analysis.

 * folder *lib* contains the packages which are the building blocks of the project
 * folder *scripts* contains a number of .py-scripts demonstrating the usage of the lib packages